kavyamolakalapalli/Ng-Development/Readme.md

 Tables:
-1. <table> --> Define the structure of organising data in rows and columns
+1. table -> Define the structure of organising data in rows and columns

 2. tr -> Represents a row within an html table, containing individual cells